 The kinds of projects which the WFH Fund may fund include dug or drilled wells, rainwater harvesting systems, spring capitation projects, distribution of water filters, and building of composting latrines which conserve and protect ground water.
 WFH operates under the philosophy that all its projects must demonstrate that they are environmentally sustainable, technologically appropriate and culturally sensitive and respectful.
 Appropriate technology means that the technology proposed must be simple enough to be understandable to the beneficiaries, accepted by the community, repairable by locally trained appointed individuals, made of parts which are locally available or accessible, easy to use and maintain, and be affordable.

 In searching for appropriate technologies involving water purification, WFH came to focus on two in particular, the slow-sand bio-filter and the ceramic water filter.
 Both of these have the advantages of not involving chemical treatment, which can expose the user to carcinogens, nor needing firewood to boil, which adds the work of gathering and contributes to deforestation.
-In this article, we will focus on the slow-sand bio-filter.
+In this article, we will focus on the ceramic water filter.

-It should be noted that it is not practical or realistic to expect any purification method to remove 100% of everything.
+There are four main pathogens that are targeted by the filter are worms and protozoa (and their cysts and eggs) with a size of approximately 30 microns, and bacteria and viruses with a size range of two microns and smaller.
+With a pore space of one micron, the mechanical filtration of the filter element removes 100% of worms and protozoa and 99% of bacteria and viruses.
+The coating of colloidal silver further acts as a bacteriacide to add another layer of protection.
+It is not practical or realistic to expect any purification method to remove 100% of everything.
 Rather, the goal is to remove as much as possible to bring the residual pathogen level down below the “minimum effective dose”.
 In other words, we seek to bring the level down far below the level in which it could make a person sick.